coderamen666/srd-v3.5-md/spells/spells-s.md

 This spell causes those within the area to turn on each other rather than attack their foes.
 Each affected creature has a 50% chance to attack the nearest target each round.
-(Roll to determine each creature's behavior every round at the beginning of its turn.)
+(Roll to determine each creature’s behavior every round at the beginning of its turn.)
 A creature that does not attack its nearest neighbor is free to act normally for that round.